 Brexit focus areas

-As outlined in June, our initial risk assessment identified a number of key areas of focus for a potential Brexit impact.
-In recent months we have focused on those areas that could have the most direct impact on our ability to service customers, specifically:
+As outlined in our previous statements, our initial risk assessment identified a number of key areas of focus for a potential Brexit impact.
+We continue to focus on those areas that could have the most direct impact on our ability to service customers, specifically:

 - Having a Brexit-ready trading model